 Yes.
 You should plan to make regular eye doctor visits when you have diabetes.
 High blood sugar can lead to problems like blurry vision, cataracts, glaucoma, and retinopathy.
 In fact, diabetes is the primary cause of blindness in adults ages 20 to 74.

-Don't buy a new pair of glasses as soon as you notice you have blurred vision.
-It could just be a temporary problem caused by high blood sugar levels.
-The lens of the eye could swell, which changes your ability to see.
+Don't buy new glasses as soon as you notice that things look blurry.
+It could just be a small problem caused by high blood sugar.
+Your lens could swell, which changes your ability to see.

-To correct it, you need to get your blood sugar back into the target range (70-130 milligrams per deciliter or mg/dL before meals, and less than 180 mg/dL 1 to 2 hours after a meal).
-It may take as long as 3 months after your blood sugar is well controlled for your vision to fully get back to normal.
+To correct it, you need to get your blood sugar back into the target range (70-130 milligrams per deciliter, or mg/dL, before meals, and less than 180 mg/dL 1 to 2 hours after a meal).
+It may take as long as 3 months for your vision to fully get back to normal.

-A cataract is a clouding or fogging of the normally clear lens of the eye.
-The lens is what allows us to see and focus on an image, just like a camera.
-Although anyone can get cataracts, people with diabetes tend to get them at an earlier age, and the condition gets worse faster.
+The lens allows your eye to see and focus on an image, just like a camera.
+Cataracts cloud your normally clear lens with debris.
+Anyone can get them, but people with diabetes tend to get them earlier, and they get worse faster.